opengisch/QgisModelBaker/docs/docs/background_info/usabilityhub/modelbaker_integration.md

   </categories>
 ```

-Model Baker checks the UsabILIty Hub repositories for all the models contained in the database schema.
+Model Baker checks the repositories for all the models contained in the database schema.
 If it founds a referenced catalogue data it provides them in the autocomplete widget on [Data Import](../../../user_guide/import_workflow/#import-of-interlis-data).

 ```xml
   <files>